woahidmurad/ivlewfe/README.md

-# ivlewfe: Lewbel (2012) IV Estimator with Fixed Effects and Clustered Standard Errors in Stata
+# ivlewfe: Lewbel (2012) 2SLS IV estimation with cross-section, time-series, pooled and (multiple levels of) fixed effects and clustered standard errors

 **ivlewfe** is a Stata command that implements the heteroskedasticity-based instrumental variable (IV) estimator proposed by [Lewbel (2012)](https://doi.org/10.1257/aer.102.3.1263).
 It extends Lewbel’s method by allowing for: